kathleens0782/github-tutorial/README.md

 ---
 ## Git vs. GitHub

+Y'know why Git and Github are great?
+Because you could get a glass of
+milk, someone could break your computer with a hammer in hopes of ruining
+your hopes and dreams while your not looking, and then you can be like
+"Sike, I saved my code."

+What I'm saying is, Git and Github are important for saving code.
+You'll
+get it once you read this entire tutorial/guide.

 **Git:**
 *  Takes "screenshots" of the code
     *   Does _not_ require GitHub

 Git is a program that is used to take "screenshots" of a Git
 directory (or code in the staging area) permanently for the programer.
+In other words, you like photography?
+Good, that's what it's like.

 **GitHub:**
 *  Stores information in a "cloud"